mth229/mth229.github.io/newton.md

 ```
 f(x) = sin(x) - x/4
 fp(x) = cos(x) - 1/4
-nm(f, fp, 2pi)
+newton(f, fp, 2pi, verbose=true)
 ```

-Though `julia` makes this happen fast, note that the counter got past 20 before converging and the answer is no where near the guess.
+Though `julia` makes this happen fast, it will take more than  20 steps before converging and the answer is no where near the guess.
 This trace might show why